Pearson Korea Blog

 Read More

-On April 3, 2024, the Ministry of Trade, Industry, and Energy, along with the KOTRA Foreign Investment Ombudsman, organized a meeting with CEOs of foreign-invested companies and representatives of foreign chambers of commerce in Korea.
-The purpose was to discuss ways to enhance Korea's investment climate and boost foreign direct investment (FDI).
-The government has set a target of attracting $35 billion in foreign investment for 2024 and has committed to addressing the needs of foreign companies to encourage further investment.
+On April 3, 2024, the Ministry of Trade, Industry, and Energy, together with KOTRA’s Foreign Investment Ombudsman, convened a meeting with the CEOs of foreign-invested companies and representatives from foreign chambers of commerce in Korea.
+The purpose was to explore new initiatives aimed at improving the investment environment and boosting Foreign Direct Investment (FDI) in Korea.
+The government has set an ambitious goal of attracting $35 billion in foreign investment for 2024 and is determined to implement strategies that make it easier for foreign companies to enter the Korean market.

 Read More